sh1boot/sh1boot.github.io/_posts/2024-01-13-hash-map-reduction-operations.md

 But STL has other ideas, with its identity hash functions and the like.

-What do do?
+What might I do instead?

-## the fundamental operation
+## the esential operation

 If we treat our hash as a 64-bit fixed-point random number representing a range of values in [0,1).
 Then by multiplying it by a constant `k`, we get a random